This Article's Contents

 and break every yoke?

 Thus, for example, economist James K Galbraith can sanely argue, following world-class economist Amartya Sen, that famine is a human-caused event (see the quote below*).
-It could also be argued, and has been, that bad or unenforced building codes which lead to hundreds of thousands of deaths in earthquakes are human-caused moral/economic events.
+It is also true that bad or unenforced building codes which lead to hundreds of thousands of deaths in earthquakes are human-caused moral/economic events.

-But by pushing their economic hands off philosophy these super-capitalists have worked to remove economics from the realm of moral thought and judgment.
+But by pushing their economic hands-off philosophy these super-capitalists have worked to remove economics from the realm of moral thought and judgment.
+It is clearly an anti-Biblical stance.

 So it comes down to this: according to their way of thinking we cannot force anyone to obey general moral principles if they touch economics or the freedoms of those with money.
-We cannot enforce or even emphasize moral principles!! (with the exception, apparently, of principles that have to do with sex or drugs or speeding or maybe weapons).
+We cannot enforce or even emphasize moral principles!! (with the exception, apparently, of principles that have to do with sex or drugs or health care or speeding).

 But then we get to my